History of Tyre, Lebanon: Egyptian period (1700–1200 BC)

-The Tyrians were extremely discreet about their industry to ensure absolute monopoly.

-According to mythology, deity Melqart was walking on the beach with the nymph Tyro, whom he courted, when his dog bit a mollusc and the sea snail's blood-stained its mouth purple.
-Tyro desired from Melqart a dyed dress of the same colour and thus the manufacture was born.
+Archaeological evidence indicates that Tyre had already by the middle of the second millennium BCE established the industrial production of a rare and extraordinarily expensive purple dye, known as Tyrian Purple, which was famous for its beauty and lightfast qualities.
+It was exploited from the Murex trunculus and Murex brandaris shellfishes.
+According to mythology, deity Melqart was walking on the beach with the nymph Tyros, whom he courted, when his dog bit a mollusc and the sea snail's blood stained its mouth purple.
+Tyros desired from Melqart a dyed dress of the same colour and thus the manufacture was born.

+The colour was, in ancient cultures, reserved for the use of royalty or at least the nobility.
+Experts have calculated that some 8,000 Murex had to be crushed to extract one gram of the dye, which may have cost the equivalent of about twenty grams of gold.
 However, the ancient author Strabo, who visited Tyre himself, recorded that the dye industry polluted the air so much that its stench made his stay in the city very unpleasant.
-Experts have calculated that some 8,000 Murex had to be crushed to extract one gram of the dye, which may have cost the equivalent of about twenty grams of gold.

-The first clear accounts of the city are given by the ten Amarna letters dated 1350 BCE from the Prince of Tyre, Abimilku, written to Akenaten.
+The first clear accounts of the city are given by the ten Amarna letters dated 1350 BC from the Prince of Tyre, Abimilku, written to Akenaten.
 The subject is often water, wood, and the Habiru overtaking the countryside of the mainland and how that affected the island-city.
 Eventually, Egyptian forces defeated a Hittite army that besieged Tyre.

-While the city was originally called Melqart after the city-god, the name Tyre appears on monuments as early as 1300 BCE.
+While the city was originally called Melqart after the city-god, the name Tyre appears on monuments as early as 1300 BC.
 Philo of Byblos (in Eusebius) quotes the antiquarian authority Sanchuniathon as stating that it was first occupied by Hypsuranius.
-Sanchuniathon's work is said to be dedicated to "Abibalus king of Berytus" – possibly the Abibaal, who became the Phoenician king of Tyre towards the end of the 2nd-millennium BCE.
+Sanchuniathon's work is said to be dedicated to "Abibalus king of Berytus" – possibly the Abibaal, who became the Phoenician king of Tyre towards the end of the 2nd-millennium BC.

-According to some sources, Tyrians said sailors ventured to the British Isles and purchased tin there to produce bronze for arms and artefacts as early as in the 13th century BCE.
+According to some sources, Tyrians said sailors ventured to the British Isles and purchased tin there to produce bronze for arms and artefacts as early as in the 13th century BC.

-In the 12th century BCE, Egypt's pharaohs gradually lost political control over the Levant, though Egyptian art continued to influence Tyrian art for more than half a millennium.
+In the 12th century BC, Egypt's pharaohs gradually lost political control over the Levant, though Egyptian art continued to influence Tyrian art for more than half a millennium.